keymetrics/doc-pm2/en/plus/best-practices/cpu-profiling.md

 Some profilers uses an hybrid approach.
 They instrument code only to count number of calls (a cheap operation) and use sampling to measure function execution time.

-The PM2 profiler uses the sampling approach.
+The Keymetrics profiler uses the sampling approach.

 ---